criblpacks/cribl-splunk-uf-internal-redux/README.md

 To use this Pack, follow these steps:

 1. Install the pack
-2. Set-up route(s) that match for Splunk inputs *and* source for splunkd, metrics, or introspection; and point them to the pack
+2. Set-up route(s) that match for Splunk inputs *and* source for splunkd or metrics and point them to the pack
+    * Example: `__inputId.startsWith('splunk') && /splunkd.log|metrics.log/.test(source)`

+*Note: I do not recommend using this as a pre-processor pipeline unless you have a source defined that solely receives internal logs*

 ## Release Notes

+### Version 1.0.0 Dec 7, 2021

+* Replaced the Agg function with a Suppression function with an Eval to add the `repeated` count
+* Clarified this doc

 ### Version 0.3.4 Aug 13 2021